Social Tagging and Folksonomies

 Tagging Ontology

-A formal way to describe the key concepts of tagging is an ontology, i.e. "an explicit specification of a conceptualization" [Gru 1993].
+A powerful way to formally describe the main concepts and relationships of tagging is an ontology, i.e. "an explicit specification of a conceptualization" [Gru 1993].
 One such ontology is the Modular Unified Tagging Ontology (MUTO).
-It unifies core concepts from a number of tagging ontologies in one consistent schema.
-It supports different forms of tagging, such common, semantic, group, private, and automatic tagging, and is easily extensible.
-The MUTO specification is available at http://purl.org/muto.
+It unifies concepts from several tagging ontologies in one coherent schema.
+It supports different forms of tagging, such as normal, semantic, group, private, and automatic tagging, and is easily extensible.
+The specification of MUTO and a list of the unified tagging ontologies are available at http://purl.org/muto.

 References